This Goat Cheese Cardamom Cherry Crostini is a delicious and elegant way to say “goodbye” to a cherry season this year.

 Unfortunately, I don’t have any lobster or fish&chips recipes today.
 But I’ve got this Goat Cheese Cardamom Cherry Crostini, and I hope you’ll like it too.
 Actually, what not to like about this elegant appetizer (or the main dish – why not)?
 Creamy goat cheese, honey, fresh thyme, cardamom, and fresh cherries?
 Yes, please.

-This Goat Cheese Cardamom Cherry Crostini might not beat Nova Scotia’s fish and ships, but that’s perfect summer food.
+This Goat Cheese Cardamom Cherry Crostini might not beat Nova Scotia’s fish and ships, but that’s a perfect summer food.
 I hope you can still find some good cheap cherries, make this crostini, and celebrate the end of the cherry season.

 - 7-8 slices baguette